The network layer in the OSI model is explained.

 The network layer is the third layer in the OSI model.
 It uses the services of the data link layer and provides services to the transport layer.

-The role of the network layer is to route the packet from source to destination hope by hope.
-Source and destination may be directly connected or may connect via may intermediate sub-networks.
-Upon receiving the packet from the transport layer, the network layer chooses the outgoing link towards the destination.
+The role of the network layer is to route the packet from source to destination hop by hop.
+The communicating entities may be directly connected or may connect via multiple intermediate sub-networks.

-For example, we use the internet in our home via wifi connection.
-One side wifi router connects to the laptop and the other side connects to the internet service provider.
+For example, we use the Internet in our home via a WiFi connection.
+On one side, a WiFi router connects to the laptop over a wireless channel; on the other, it connects to the internet service provider over a WAN port.

-Our laptop and wifi router both having a network layer.
-When a user enters an URL address in a web browser address bar and hit the enter key, application layer protocol HTTP ( web browser uses HTTP) sends a request to the transport layer.
-The transport layer sends the request message to the network layer of the laptop.
+Our laptop and WiFi router both have a network layer.
+When a user enters an URL address in a web browser address bar and hits the enter key, the application layer protocol HTTP ( web browser uses HTTP) sends a request to the transport layer.
+The transport layer sends the request message to the network layer.

-The Laptop network layer sends the message to the wifi router over the wireless medium.
+The network layer sends the message to the WiFi router over the wireless medium.
 The network layer of the WiFi Router checks the destination IP and finds that it belongs to a web server on the Internet.
-The wifi router sends the message to the ISP over the DSL line.
+The WiFi router sends the message to the ISP over the DSL line.

-Till now there is only a single outgoing link.
-But on ISP (Internet service provider), there can be multiple outgoing links.
-One suitable link is chosen.
+Till now, there is only a single outgoing link.
+But there can be multiple outgoing links from ISP (Internet service provider).
+The network layer does the routing to choose the suitable outgoing path.

-Interworking of networks: The network layer connects to different types of networks.
-The networks could be VLANs or any other network.
-Like in our example, the IP layer is doing interworking between internal LAN and the public internet.
+Interworking of heterogeneous networks: The network layer can enable transport between several types of networks.
+Like our previous example, the IP layer allows interworking between the internal LAN and the public Internet.

-Addressing: The network layer does the end to end logical addressing.
-Before sending a packet to the underlying data link layer, the network layer adds a header in front of user data.
+Network Addressing: The network layer does the end-to-end logical addressing.
+Before sending a packet to the underlying data link layer, the network layer adds a header next to the user data.
 The header has source and destination logical addresses.
 Two addresses may be directly connected or maybe multiple hopes apart.